nhost/nhost/docs-next/docs/cli/local-changes.md

 ![Customers table in Hasura Console](/img/cli-workflow/hasura-customers-table.png)

-We’ve now completed the recommended workflow with Nhost:
+We've now completed the recommended workflow with Nhost:

 1. Develop locally using the Nhost CLI.
 2. Push changes to GitHub.